d4ndox/mnp/README.md

 # Monero Named Pipes

-Monero named pipes (mnp) is a lightweight payment processor designed to monitor incoming payments within a Unix shell environment, such as bash or zsh. mnp is developed with the *UNIX-philosophy* in mind and uses named pipes for interaction, creating a set of files and directories within a specified directory.
+Monero named pipes (mnp) is a lightweight wallet designed to monitor incoming payments within a Unix shell environment, such as bash or zsh. mnp is developed with the *UNIX-philosophy* in mind and uses named pipes for interaction, creating a set of files and directories within a specified directory.
 Default: */tmp/mywallet/*.

 ```bash